ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/setup/ad-adapters.md

 ### Adapters Information

-Partners ad adapter information can now be fetched utilizing the following API:
+Partner ad adapter information can now be fetched utilizing the following API:

 ```csharp